kindly-ai/assignment-platform-engineer/README.md

 and it might be necessary to migrate the data into some other DB.

 #### Backend
-The backend uses the `pipenv` package manager, which should be installed for the global python with `pip install --global pipenv`.
+The backend uses the `pipenv` package manager, which should be installed for the global python with `pip install --user pipenv`.

-To install python dependencies locally:
+To install Python app dependencies locally:
 ```shell
 pipenv sync
 ```